gregorianrants/buildhat-alternative/README.md

-from buildhat_alternative.motor import Motor from buildhat_alternative.robot import Robot import time import signal import sys from sshkeyboard import listen_keyboard import math
+from buildhat_alternative.motor import Motor from buildhat_alternative.robot import Robot import time import math

+from queue import Queue

+q = Queue()

-print('dont press anything yet we will let you know when we are ready to rock.....')
+print("dont press anything yet we will let you know when we are ready to rock.....")

 with (
     BuildHat() as buildhat,